 These are specialty classes and schedules may vary.
 Any specific class may not be offered every session.
 Class size is limited to give you individual attention from the Lead Instructor and Assistant Instructor(s).

 You must pre-register to reserve a spot, provide proof of shots and pay in advance.
 This will guarantee your place in the class as we have a 1st Paid 1st Served policy.
-Please call 941-613-DOGS to register or click here.
+Please click here to register.